 On 6 September, the Premier announced a staged return for students to onsite learning from Term Four.

-In regional Victoria, all students will return to onsite learning between 12 and 16 October and in Melbourne, VCE and VCAL students and Prep to Grade 2 will also return for onsite learning from 12 October.
+In regional Victoria, all students returned to onsite learning between 12 and 16 October.
+In Melbourne, Prep to Year 7, VCE and VCAL students returned for onsite learning from 12 October.

 VCE, VCAL and assessments